bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

 ## What is a Backend Engineer?

 As the background engineer, data is still your baby, but now you have a whole family of *additional* responsibilities.
 You're responsible for making sure your organization's website or website products run as smoothly as possible.
 That includes databases, back-end logic, APIs, architecture, and servers.
 In many cases, especially at smaller companies, you may find yourself *also* doing some data engineering as a more generalized back-end engineer.

+You can also check out this [detailed breakdown of data engineering salary](https://www.stratascratch.com/blog/data-engineer-salary-and-career-prospects/).

 ### What does a Back-end engineer do?